 Along with meeting new faces and setting up classrooms, the start of the term also means starting a new learning journey.
-With the disruptions and obstacles to teaching and learning over the past few years, it’s more important than ever to start by assessing (pre-testing) where students are at and tailor your writing lessons to meet their needs.
+Assessing (pre-testing) where students are at and tailoring your writing lessons to meet their needs is an essential part of that journey.

 Pre-test your students

-Pre-testing students’ writing will tell you what they know and what they don’t know.
-This can be used to identify common strengths and weaknesses that need to be addressed in your teaching.
+Pre-testing students’ writing will help you identify common strengths and weaknesses that need to be addressed in your teaching, group students more effectively and track progress over time.

 The writing task doesn’t have to be big.
 It can be very small.
 It might be three days in a row or just a single session.
 One day you might have your students write a little narrative to a prompt.
 Another day it might be persuasive and another one might be some kind of informative text.